msantos/ssh-agent-mux/README.md

 ## Rationale

-On ChromeOS, the default `penguin.lxd` container can access hardware tokens like the Yubikey.
-Other containers do not have access to the token.
+The default `penguin.lxd` ChromeOS container has access to hardware tokens like the Yubikey.
+Other containers cannot access the token.

 ```mermaid
 graph TD